 Welcome to our detailed Soma water filter review.
 Here, you’ll discover everything you need to know before you buy.
 It’s important to know if your filter removes fluoride, lead, and a long list of other contaminants.
 Why?
 Because these days powerful water filters are available at affordable prices.
 The problem is the number of options available, and the reality that not all water filters are created equal.

-In our review, we’ll explore the key features of the Soma water filter pitcher, filter information (including fluoride and lead removal), current owner reviews, a Soma vs Brita comparison, alternative options, and our complete review.
+In our review, we’ll explore the key features of the Soma water filter pitcher, filter information (including fluoride and lead removal), a Soma vs Brita comparison, alternative options, and our complete review.
 By the end, you’ll know without a doubt if the Soma water filter pitcher is the best option for you and your family.

 Let’s get started with the features.